DooHyun-Lee/ReviewDiff/readme.md

 # Embeddings
 The embeddings are stored in a pickle file, organized as a list of trajectories, where each trajectory is a list of dictionaries corresponding to products.
 Each dictionary in a trajectory contains the following keys:
 - embedding: A NumPy array representing the sentence embedding of the product's attributes.
-The embeddings are generated using the DistilBERT model and currently have a dimension of 768.
+The embeddings are generated using the DistilBERT model and currently have a dimension of 128.
 - review: The review rating of the product.
 - asin: The Amazon Standard Identification Number (ASIN) of the product.

+# DataLoader
+- provides [bsize, horizon, action_dim + obs_emb_dim] patches of trajectories
+- action_dim is 1, indicating integer value of each item
+- obs_dim is 128, representing cumulated state